ME3-HECM/final-project-tomas-thomas/README.md

 Because of the way the Operation_history array was defined the unused values are set to zero which in the function doesn't do anything and is skipped.
 These additional zeros are necessary because if the array is not long enough it will not "remember" all the moves to go home.

-Once the for loop is completed and the buggy is back to its starting location we reset our operation_history values for the next run.
+Once the "for loop" is completed and the buggy is back to its starting location we reset our operation_history values for the next run.
 ```
 Operation_Count = 0;
         for (char i = 0; i < length; ++i) {